EichlerLab/smrtsv2/TUTORIAL.md

 ## Call variants

-Call variants by creating tiles of local assemblies across the reference and aligning assemblies back to the reference.
+Call variants by aligning tiled local assemblies back to the reference.
 Optionally, specify the sample name for annotation of the final VCF file and a species name (common or scientific as supported by [RepeatMasker](http://www.repeatmasker.org/)) for repeat masking of structural variants.

 ```bash
 smrtsv.py call reference/sacCer3.fasta alignments.fofn local_assembly_alignments.bam variants.vcf --sample UCSF_Yeast9464 --species yeast